arminfro/dd-back-up/README.md

     - Note: If you want to use subdirs, create them manually

-  - `back_up_devices`: An array of devices to be backed up on the destination filesystem.
+  - `backup_devices`: An array of devices to be backed up on the destination filesystem.
 Each device is specified by its serial number and an optional name.

     - obtain the serial with tools like `lsblk -n -o NAME,SERIAL`